CoLRev-Environment/colrev/docs/source/guides/documentation.rst

 - adds new records to the manuscript (paper.md, after the <!-- NEW_RECORD_SOURCE --> marker)
 - creates (enhanced) TEI files
-- **to be implemented**: adds new records to the coding sheets for structured data extraction and analysis

 .. code:: bash